allan-tulane/sp25-recitation-05-zevgaslin/recitation-05.md

 |  20000 |              49.479 |               45.079 |      0.108 |
 |  50000 |             143.209 |              144.322 |      0.696 |
 | 100000 |             320.508 |              303.647 |      1.049 |
+                                                          O(n) = n

+The big O time complexity of tim sort when non shuffled is much faster than when shuffled, which is reflected in the non shuffled program takign much less time to compleate than the shuffled one.